rviannaoliveira/Deeplink/README.md

 If you want to know more details about this library see this about [The Relentless Mage - DeeplinkRouter](https://medium.com/@rodrigo.vianna.oliveira/3f5d3ee22ed1) a explation about the use.

-If you want to improve the use from the DynamicView see about [D&D - Perfect Party to your Application Android](https://medium.com/@rodrigo.vianna.oliveira/6fa4b94d8618)
+If you want to improve the use from the DeeplinkRouter see about [D&D - Perfect Party to your Application Android](https://medium.com/@rodrigo.vianna.oliveira/6fa4b94d8618)